HuyaneMatsu/hata/docs/topics/components.md

 ## Component commands

-You may add component commands to a slashers, which are called, when a component with the specified `custom_id` is used.
+You may add component commands to a slashers which are called when a component with the specified `custom_id` is used.

-Familiarly to slash commands, they are registered with the `client.interactions` decorator.
-The difference is, that now you will use only the `custom_id` parameter.
+Similarly to slash commands they are registered with the `client.interactions` decorator.
+The difference is that now you will use only the `custom_id` parameter.

-What is better, than starting the examples, with an another ping-pong command?
+Take a look at the following ping-pong command:

 ```py
 from random import random